voithos/quarkGL/README.md

-In addition to the build tooling, you may also want to build a [compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html) in order to enable semantic completion in your editor.
+In addition to the build tooling, you may also want to build a [compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html) in order to enable the linter and semantic completion in your editor.
 The database is processed through some Python tooling that requires the `google.protobuf` library in order to work properly.

 To install `google.protobuf`, first [install `pip`](https://pip.pypa.io/en/stable/installing/), the Python package